Q: What is AWS Compute Optimizer?

 Q: What data does AWS Compute Optimizer use for my EC2 instance recommendations?

 AWS Compute Optimizer analyzes default CloudWatch metrics, such as CPU utilization, network packets per second, local storage throughput, and local storage IOPS when generating EC2 instance type recommendations.
+EC2 instances need to have accumulative 30 hours of metrics before it can get recommendations.

 Q: Does AWS Compute Optimizer analyze my EC2 instance memory metrics?